 If I do well, the Lord will shine His face on me or if I choose to sin, the Lord will get me.

 It is true there is a law of sowing and reaping (Galatians 6:7).
 If you put a small metal object in a power outlet, you will be shocked.
 If you cheat on a test, you will be punished if caught.
 If you choose to eat anything you want, while not exercising your body, the chances of having unresolvable health problems are assured.

 Sowing and reaping are laws that work some of the time, but not all of the time.
 How many times have you done something really dumb and nothing bad happened to you?

 When I think about the stupidity of my life, I am amazed at God’s grace (Ephesians 2:8-9).
 I have not, in every way, received everything I deserved.
 What went around for me did not always come back around to me, and I praise God for this.

 Your theology of suffering and sin must come under better theological scrutiny.
 There are three ways to view the hardship that comes into your life.
 As I lay them out, which one most accurately describes you?

-- Retributive – If you do good, then things will be okay, but if you do bad, then bad things will happen to you (Job 1:5).
+- Retributive – If you do good, things will be okay, but if you do bad, bad things will happen to you (Job 1:5).

 This kind of theology places power and justice in your hands.
 It is karma Christianity.
 It is legalism: Your works are what matter most.
 It is placing you in the center of the universe while God becomes your divine Santa.